aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-shapes/compress-an-image/_index.md

 ## **Introduction**

-You can use [CompressImage](https://apireference.aspose.cloud/slides/#/Shapes/CompressImage) method to compress an image specifying target resolution.
+You can use the [CompressImage](https://apireference.aspose.cloud/slides/#/Shapes/CompressImage) method to compress an image by specifying target resolution.

-The method requires presentation name, slide and shape index.
-The shape must be a picture frame, or you get an exception.
-You should also specify **resolution** (DPI) and/or set **deletePictureCroppedAreas** parameter to **true**.
+The method requires a presentation file name, slide index, and shape index.
+The shape must be a picture frame, or you will get an exception.
+You should also specify the **resolution** (DPI) and/or set the **deletePictureCroppedAreas** parameter to **true**.

 This method can also be used to [delete picture cropped areas](/slides/delete-picture-cropped-areas/).

-Below is an example of using **CompressImage** method.
+Below is an example of using the **CompressImage** method.

 ### **cURL Example**
 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}